whiteboard-organization/watsonX-ai/README.md

 # WatsonX AI Documentation Generator

-This project generates documentation for code files in a GitHub repository using IBM WatsonX AI.
+This project generates documentation for code files in a local repository using IBM WatsonX AI.

 ## Table of Contents